Damian34/git-repository-reader/README.md

 ### git-repository-reader-engine

 This service retrieves access data from Kafka, connects to a Git repository, retrieves commits, and stores them in MongoDB.
+It uses a **reactive programming model** based on **Spring WebFlux** and a **Kafka consumer built with Reactor Kafka** to provide non-blocking data flow.
-It uses the JGit library for interacting with Git repositories and MongoDB for data storage.
+JGit is used for interacting with Git repositories, and MongoDB is accessed in a reactive manner using `spring-boot-starter-data-mongodb-reactive`.

 ### git-repository-reader-client

 This service exposes REST endpoints.
 One of them sends a message to Kafka to start the process of fetching data from the Git repository.
 Other endpoints allow fetching information about already retrieved repositories or their statuses.
+It is based on **Spring WebMVC** and provides **OpenAPI documentation** via Swagger.

 #### Swagger